nav-e/nav-e.github.io/pages/docs/board/index.md

 https://github.com/tom3012

 Thomas is our specialist when it comes to beautiful designs.
-He created the documentation pages and the style guide for GreenNav.
-He started his participation on GreenNav as a student in the Google Summer of Code 2016.
+He created the documentation pages and started his participation on GreenNav as a student in the Google Summer of Code 2016.

 <img alt="René Schönfelder" style="float: right; width: 20%" src="https://avatars1.githubusercontent.com/u/9591136?v=3&s=460" />